What is counselling and how does it work?

 You don't have to take my word that change is possible for you (by this point I'm aware you're quite conceivably saying to yourself "Well, of course, he would say it's possible, wouldn't he?"!)
 Try an Internet search engine search such as 'is personal change really possible?' and read the wealth of articles.
 Or you can start right now by reading this discussion in The Guardian looking at the question (looked at via the slant of New Year's Resolutions), and the viability of making significant personal changes.

 Alternatively, you could read about the ten essential character traits for a happy life or the thirteen human qualities needed to succeed in life (and, yes, this latter piece is written for an audience of business professionals, but its recommendations hold just as true for us as individuals and family members seeking to thrive in life, as well as those seeking to thrive at work).
 All these character traits and qualities can be learned, and effective counselling/psychotherapy enables you to remove the psychological obstacles that you've put in place over the years, the ones preventing you from mastering the traits and qualities you require to blossom.

 Once you feel that you are motivated to make real changes and have a clear notion of what type of therapy is right for you, I suggest you find at least three therapists local to you who you find potentially interesting and go and meet with each one individually, and find out with which one you have the best 'chemistry'.
 Feeling at ease with the therapist you finally decide to work with is extremely important to the likelihood of you finding therapy beneficial.

-Call Simon Arthur-Smith Counselling
+Simon Arthur-Smith Counselling - please get in touch

 If you have further questions or you wish to book your appointment, please get in touch, I am always happy to answer any questions you may have.